Stanley Roberts

 Stanley Corvet Roberts (born February 7, 1970) is an American former professional basketball player who played center.
 He was said to have the potential to be the best center of all time.
 He played college basketball for Louisiana State University (LSU) before being drafted 23rd overall by the Orlando Magic in the 1991 NBA draft.

 Early life

 Roberts attended Lower Richland High School in Hopkins, where he led his team to two straight state championships, was a Parade first-team All-American his senior year, and was considered a top-five player nationally, holding his own against Alonzo Mourning in the Dapper Dan and McDonald's All-Star Games.

 College career

-Subsequently, he played collegiately at Louisiana State University, teaming up in his (Roberts') only season with Shaquille O'Neal, during O'Neal's first season at LSU.
+Roberts played a single season of college basketball at Louisiana State University, during which he was a teammate of Shaquille O'Neal.
 Roberts was forced to sit out his freshman season at LSU due to academic ineligibility and would only play one season before leaving LSU to join the professional ranks.

 After his professional career ended Roberts returned to LSU to complete his degree.